I am a passionate musician and combine my anthropological interests with my artistic endeavors as you can hear in the videos below.

 Arriving to Madre de Dios

-Footage of our arrival to Madre de Dios for the 2014-2015 long field research season set to the soundtrack of a multi-tracked vintage Moog Opus 3 synthesizer (which is now in desperate need of repair!).
+Footage of my arrival to Madre de Dios for fieldwork in 2014-2015, set to the soundtrack of a multi-tracked vintage Moog Opus 3 synthesizer (which is now in desperate need of repair!).
 This video also briefly introduces the importance of the Madre de Dios River for local and global economies.

 Soundscapes of the Strike in Madre de Dios, April 2014